Optimal transport for automatic alignment of untargeted metabolomic data: Results

 In the present work, we use LC-MS data from the EPIC cross-sectional (CS) study~\cite{cross-sectional} and two matched case-control studies nested within EPIC, on hepatocellular carcinoma (HCC)~\cite{HCC2016, HCC2021} and pancreatic cancer (PC)~\cite{PC}.
 LC-MS untargeted metabolomic data were acquired at the International Agency for Research on Cancer, making use of the same platform and methodology (Methods).
 The number of samples and features in each study is displayed in Fig.~\ref{fig:fig4_epic}a.

 Loftfield et al.~\cite{alcohol_paper} previously matched features from the CS, HCC, and PC studies in EPIC for alcohol biomarker discovery.
 The authors first identified 205 features (163 in positive and 42 in negative mode) associated with alcohol intake in the CS study.
 These features were then manually matched by an expert to features in both the HCC and PC studies (Methods).
 In our analysis, we use these features as a validation set and compare each method's matchings to the expert manual matchings on this subset.
 Due to the imbalance between the number of positive and negative mode features in the validation subset, our main analysis focuses on the alignment results of CS with HCC and CS with PC in positive mode.
-We delegate the matching results between the negative mode studies to the Supplementary Information.
+We delegate the matching results between the negative mode studies to Appendix 4.

 In this section, we use the same settings for GM as in our simulation study, and do not apply an additional thresholding step.
-The parameters of metabCombiner and M2S are calibrated using the validation subset as prior knowledge (Methods).
+The parameters of metabCombiner and M2S are calibrated using the validation subset as prior knowledge (Appendix 2).

-Preliminary analysis of the validation subset reveals inconsistencies in the mean feature intensities (Supplementary Fig.~3), but Figure~\ref{fig:fig4_epic}b shows that on centered and scaled data, the 90 expert matched features shared between the CS and HCC studies have similar correlation structures.
-Hence, to avoid potential errors we center and scale the feature intensities which improves the performance of all three methods tested below (Supplementary Information, Supplementary Tables~2, 3).
+Preliminary analysis of the validation subset reveals inconsistencies in the mean feature intensities (Figure~\ref{fig:fig4_epic} -- figure supplement 1), but Figure~\ref{fig:fig4_epic}b shows that on centered and scaled data, the 90 expert matched features shared between the CS and HCC studies have similar correlation structures.
+Hence, to avoid potential errors we center and scale the feature intensities which improves the performance of all three methods tested below (Appendix 4, Appendix 4 -- Table~\ref{tab:epic_rawres}).

-\subsubsection{Hepatocellular carcinoma}
+\paragraph{Hepatocellular carcinoma}

 Here we analyze the quality of the matchings obtained by GM, M2S, and metabCombiner between the CS and HCC datasets in positive mode.
 Both GM and M2S identify approximately 1000 shared features while metabCombiner finds a smaller number of about 700 shared features.
-We refer the reader to Supplementary Figure~4a for the precise matched feature sizes and details on the agreement between the feature matchings of all three methods.
+We refer the reader to Figure~\ref{fig:fig4_epic}-- figure supplement 2a for the precise matched feature sizes and details on the agreement between the feature matchings of all three methods.